opencv/opencv/modules/highgui/doc/user_interface.rst

     :param image: Image to be shown.

 The function ``imshow`` displays an image in the specified window.
-If the window was created with the ``CV_WINDOW_AUTOSIZE`` flag, the image is shown with its original size.
-Otherwise, the image is scaled to fit the window.
+If the window was created with the ``CV_WINDOW_NORMAL`` flag,  the image is scaled to fit the window.
+Otherwise, the image is shown with its original size.
 The function may scale the image, depending on its depth:

     * If the image is 8-bit unsigned, it is displayed as is.